 "This choice can be less expensive, has lower pressure which many users like, and has a quieter motor than many of the other options," she says.

 The list price for the H2ofloss is around $50, but we've often seen it on sale for closer to $35.
-Equipped with 6 pressure settings and 12 different flossing tips, it's very versatile and should work for people with a wide range of teeth sensitivity.
-Roughly 85% of the 12,000+ reviewers Amazon rate this model at 4 or 5 stars.
+Equipped with six pressure settings and 12 different flossing tips, it's very versatile and should work for people with a wide range of teeth sensitivity.
+Plus, roughly 85% of the 12,000+ reviewers on Amazon rate this model at 4 or 5 stars.

-4. Best cordless water flosser: Waterpik Cordless Water Flosser WP-560
+5. Best cordless model: Waterpik Cordless Water Flosser WP-560

 If you are always on the go, Dr. Mike Golpa can relate.
 Based in Las Vegas, he's the CEO of the G4byGolpa dental implant centers, and he recommends the cordless Waterpik.